davestewart/laravel-sketchpad/src/help/docs/output.md

+### Overview

+Sketchpad is designed to help you produce good-looking and meaningful output from the get-go.

+It ships with a variety of helper functions and front end tricks to make it as *easy as possible* to put content on-screen.

+### Helpers

-The following helpers are loaded by default:
+The following helpers are loaded by default; you can use them in any methods loaded by Sketchpad:

 - `p()` - echo paragraphs
 - `alert()` - echo Bootstrap alert elements